davy-mgr/Regression-Analysis-Mobile-Application-/README.md

    Select a connected device or emulator when prompted.
 The app is pre-configured to call the live Render API above, so no local backend is required to use the mobile app.
+3. If you use chrome or another browser, run the app on port 3000 or 5000.
-3. Enter the four values (Gender, Height, Weight-for-Age Z-Score, Weight-for-Height Z-Score) and tap **Predict**.
+4. Enter the four values (Gender, Height, Weight-for-Age Z-Score, Weight-for-Height Z-Score) and tap **Predict**.

 Full setup/run details: `summative/FlutterApp/README.md`.